 319 East Asian Literature in Translation.
 (4)

-A study of the myths of Japanese, Chinese and other East Asian literary traditions.
+A study of Japanese, Chinese and other East Asian literary traditions.

 327 Classical Mythology.
 (4)

 A study of the myths of the classical world through ancient literature and modern retellings, with particular emphasis on the ordering of the natural world, the relations between humans and divinities, and the nature of heroic life.
 Authors include Homer, Aeschylus, Sophocles, Euripides, and selected modern authors such as John Updike, Mary Renault, Margaret Atwood, and Woody Allen.

 368 Comparative Literature.
 (4)